wlauu/361a77e3-1b49-471f-a65e-b397dc27ad1b/README.md

 # 361a77e3-1b49-471f-a65e-b397dc27ad1b
 ACER Coding Challenge

-Firstly, please ensure that JavaScript files (.js file extension) are opened with Node.js.
+Firstly, please ensure that NodeJS is installed (the installer can be found online at nodejs.org.
 To start the CLI application, open a Command Line interpreter such as Windows Command Prompt (cmd.exe) or Windows PowerShell.
-Redirect to the directory root of the CLI application.
+Redirect to the directory root of the CLI application Before running the application, type in "npm update" to ensure all required JavaScript packages have been installed as otherwise the application will not run.

 --RUNNING THE APPLICATION--